polterguy/lizzie/docs/introduction.md

 Hence, when you refer to the actual symbol, instead of its value, we prefix the symbol with an `@`.
-If you remove the '@' above, your code will throw an exception, because it will try to evaluate the symbol `foo`, which at that point is not declared, and hence throw an exception.
+If you remove the '@' above, your code will throw an exception, because it will try to evaluate the symbol `foo`, which at that point is not declared, and your code will throw an exception.

 If you know Lisp from before, realize that the `@` character in Lizzie equals the `'` character in Lisp, or the `(quote foo)` in Lisp.
-Internally, it simply return the string _"foo"_ instead of trying to evaluate _"foo"_ as a function, to retrieve its value.
+Internally, it simply returns the string _"foo"_ instead of trying to evaluate _"foo"_ as a function, to retrieve its value.
+This is a necessary level of indirection, since there are no _"operators"_ or _"keywords"_ in Lizzie, and Lisp for that matter.

 This seems a little bit weird in the beginning, but also have a lot of advantages, such as the ability to declare an entire function invocation, which might be an